Exclusive: Trump eyeing stepped-up Venezuela sanctions for foreign companies - Bolton

 “It’s a struggle against an authoritarian government and it’s obviously going to take some time,” he said.

+Trump is considering granting temporary protection from deportation to the more than 70,000 Venezuelans believed to be in the United States, but wants to focus first on ensuring there is a transition in the government of the country, Bolton said.

+“We want to be sure that people are not put back into a difficult position if they’re opponents of the Maduro regime.
+On the other hand, there are many families of Maduro regime supporters in this country that wanted out of Venezuela to be safe,” Bolton said.

-Reporting by Steve Holland and Roberta Rampton, Editing by Rosalba O'Brien
+Reporting by Steve Holland and Roberta Rampton, Editing by Rosalba O'Brien and Tom Brown